-Dosage modifications for OPDIVO or OPDIVO in combination with ipilimumab for adverse reactions that require management different from these general guidelines are summarized in Table 3, unless otherwise noted.
+Dosage modifications for OPDIVO or OPDIVO in combination for adverse reactions that require management different from these general guidelines are summarized in Table 3 and Table 4.

 When OPDIVO is administered in combination with ipilimumab, withhold or permanently discontinue both ipilimumab and OPDIVO for an adverse reaction meeting these dose modification guidelines.